 Tax Credits for Dependents

 If your parent or relative is unable to care for his or herself, you may also be eligible for a tax credit for a portion of costs that limit you or your spouse’s ability to work.
-This credit is only available if your family member lives with you.
+This credit is only available if your family member lives with you which would be indicated in your filing status.
+This would mean that your aging parent could not live in an assisted living facility to qualify.